wavemotion-dave/DracoDS/README.md

 multi-position of a real analog stick.
 So you can change the default 'DIGITAL' controller to 3 speeds of Analog - both self-centering and none.
 Games like POLARIS, for example, play fine with the 'SLOW ANALOG' setting.
 Experiment and figure out what works best for any given game.
 Your joystick settings are saved on a per-game basis.

+The default joystick is the RIGHT port joystick but every game seems to be different... if the game isn't responding to the RIGHT joystick port, switch it in the game options to the LEFT port (you don't have to exit the game to make this change - the DS MINI menu has the Game Options available from the little Cassette Icon)

 Keyboards :
 -----------------------
 Both the Tandy and Dragon keyboards behave the same - there is only the cosmetic difference of the company banner/logo at the top.
 Note that due to the limitations